Customer Categories

 User-Specified Categories

-If the user specifies categories in the search request:
+If the user specifies their own categories in the search request:

 ScenarioBehavior